AlexisMrl/HegelLab/README.md

 - no support for multi output devices.

-Note: sweep and live view for higher than two swept devices is currently not supported.
+Note: live view for higher than two swept devices not supported.

 # Shortcuts